slott56/py-web-tool/src/pyweb.rst

     python -m pip install -r requirements.txt

-This tool uses `Jinja <https://palletsprojects.com/p/jinja/>`_ for template processing.
+This lp uses `Jinja <https://palletsprojects.com/p/jinja/>`_ for template processing.

-The `TOML <https://github.com/uiri/toml>`_ library is used to parse configuration files.
+The `tomli <https://pypi.org/project/tomli/>`_ library is used to parse configuration files for older Python that lack a ``tomllib`` in the standard library.

 If you create RST output, you'll want to use either `docutils <https://docutils.sourceforge.io>`_ or `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to translate the RST to HTML or LaTeX or any of the other formats supported by docutils or Sphinx.
 This is not a proper requirement to run the tool.
-It's a common part of an overall document production tool-chain.
+It's a common part of an overall document production tool chain.

 The overview contains PlantUML diagrams.
 See https://plantuml.com/ for more information.